top of page

 Choose Your Own Adventure!

-As if that's not enough, we also offer a mixed-surface century and metric century that provide access to some hidden gems in Sequatchie Valley accessible only by unpaved (or barely paved) roads.
+We also offer three mixed-surface routes (40, 64, 100) that provide access to some hidden gems in Sequatchie Valley accessible only by unpaved (or barely paved) roads.
 See below for more details about these special routes!

-If you take on any of the climbs or complete a mixed-surface route, don't forget to stop by the Prize Table when you reach the finish line to receive your reward!
+If you take on any of the climbs or complete a mixed-surface route, don't forget to stop by the Cycle Sequatchie tent near the lunch area when you finish to receive your reward!
 Special thanks to Village Volkswagen for sponsoring the 3 Mtn Challenge!

 Base Routes